Higher-dimensional spatial extremes via single-site conditioning: Introduction

 In contrast to the asymptotic dependence case, little work has been done on developing asymptotically justifiable models for asymptotically independent extremes, for which $\chi_q(s_1,s_2) \searrow 0$.
 Partly, this is because one has to reconsider the meaning of ``asymptotically justifiable'' when the limits from classical extreme value theory are trivial.
 Based on a subasymptotic argument, \citet{WadsworthTawn12} suggested a class of models that might be broadly applicable to asymptotically independent extremes, whilst the Gaussian process forms another possibility \citep{Bortotetal00}.

 Often it is unclear whether data display asymptotic dependence or asymptotic independence, but models often only cover one dependence type. \citet{Huseretal17} and \citet{HuserWadsworth18} present spatial models that can capture both possibilities, although the same dependence class must hold over the entire spatial domain of interest.
 Furthermore, except for their Gaussian sub-models, independence between sites at long range is not possible.
 As such these models are suited only to smaller domains on which dependence persists.
+Very recent work \citep{Hazraetal21} extends the ideas of \citet{Huseretal17} to address this issue.